Chocolate Crème Brûlée is a delicious, chocolatey twist on a classic French dessert. Impress your loved ones by making this beautiful dessert today!

 - Once the crème brûlée is completely chilled, sprinkle a small spoonful of sugar on the top of each ramekin.
 Use a food torch to heat the sugar until it crystalizes on top.
 If you don't have a torch, place the ramekins on a baking sheet and place in the oven on the top rack.
 Use the broil option for a few minutes, until the sugar crystalizes.2 tablespoons granulated sugar

 - Serve with strawberries or sprinkles of powdered sugar if desired.Strawberries, Powdered Sugar

 - The size of the ramekin is very important.
 If your ramekin is too deep, the pudding will most likely not bake evenly.
 Try to aim for the small ramekins you see in my photos!

-- When adding water to the baking pan, do you best to not get any water in the ramekins.
+- When adding water to the baking pan, do your best to not get any water in the ramekins.
 Even the smallest amount of water can disrupt the chocolate base and cause it to not bake correctly.

-- White granulated sugar works best for the tops of creme brûlée.
+- White granulated sugar works best for the tops of crème brûlée.
 No other sugar achieves the same delicious caramelization as plain white sugar!

 - Nutritional information does not include optional ingredients.